 One of the greatest strengths of the International Women’s Center is our 5,400 square meter, two-story facility located on the American University’s new campus.
 The attention to detail and quality of construction not only stands as a clear message about our long-term commitment to women’s economic empowerment, but also our dedication to providing all of the physical space and technological resources to accomplish our goals.

-Visitors to the center will be amazed by the 200 seat auditorium, 12 classrooms, two computer labs, open layout business incubator space, eight seminar rooms, fitness center, daycare, library, break-rooms, 11 offices, two conference rooms, radio station, women’s prayer room, art gallery, and gardens.
+Visitors to the center are often amazed by the 200 seat auditorium, 12 classrooms, two computer labs, open layout business incubator space, eight seminar rooms, fitness center, daycare, library, break-rooms, 11 offices, two conference rooms, radio station, women’s prayer room, art gallery, and gardens.
 Funded through a $5 million dollar grant from the U.S. Department of Defense Task Force for Business and Stability Operations, we envision the center pursuing its mission with distinction for decades to come.

 The International Women’s Center is focused on two primary missions; furthering education and research that support female-led businesses, and advocating for policies that further women’s integration into the Afghan economy.